techidaily/site-win11-tips/source/_posts/accelerated-adjustments-nine-fixes-to-smooth-out-windows-11-gaming.md

  Many computers have both an integrated and a dedicated GPU.
 But sometimes, the game mistakenly uses the onboard graphics (which doesn't have enough power to run the game properly) instead of the dedicated card.
 This may cause low frames or a complete game crash.

- The solution is to manually tell your computer to[use the dedicated graphics card](https://www.makeuseof.com/how-to-set-default-gpu/) [for your game](http://www.makeuseof.com/how-to-set-default-gpu/) .
+ The solution is to manually tell your computer to [use the dedicated graphics card](https://www.makeuseof.com/how-to-set-default-gpu/) [for your game](http://www.makeuseof.com/how-to-set-default-gpu/) .
 Once you're on a dedicated graphics card, check if the problem is fixed.
 If not, try the next solution.

 ## 5\.
 Update Everything